 To get the best results, your marketing audit should be objective, systematic, and recurring:

-- Objective to ensure your it's free of bias
+- Objective to ensure it's free of bias

 - Systematic to ensure your audit is structured, organized, and measurable